 I didn’t see my uncle after that, but I think that my mother had believed my comforting lie, and had suggested to my uncle that his phone might have been hacked?
 I remember my father telling me that my uncle had made a scene and had started screaming that my aunt must have hacked his phone!
 A pathetic excuse.. a sign that the man not only also has no idea about computers but also no common sense about which lies are easily seen through… The last thing I know is that my father felt it necessary to ‘rescue’ my aunt, who had long since got a restraining order (straatverbod) for my uncle.
 But still.. my dad, imagining himself a knight in shining armor, drove over to my aunt.
 He told me he had gone to my aunt and had warned her.
 “Keep him away from your children, he’ll rape them.”
 He told me that she had replied “I know”.
 I can’t describe the look on my father’s face.
 It was something of a triumphant “See what a scandal I’ve uncovered!”.

 When my aunt met her now husband, and moved in with him, my father was beside himself with jealousy.
 He spent all his time telling us that this man was no good.
 This man was awful.
-He insinuated that my aunt was poor, that that family was poor and that this man would not take good care of my aunt financially.
 My father was insanely jealous.
-And the bad part was, we believed him for a while.
+He wanted my aunt for himself.
+He had been fantasizing for years, telling me all about how his life would be better once he divorced my mother and would have my aunt.
+Now, his ridiculous fantasy was facing reality.
+He insinuated that my aunt was poor, that this man was poor and a mean, bad man.
+This this man would not take good care of my aunt.
+And the worst part was, we believed him for a while.
 But after my brother and I visited my aunt and her new husband, we looked at each-other.
 We had been worried about meeting a very mean man.
 I remember my brother saying that my father was an idiot.
 My aunt’s new husband seemed like a really good guy.
 I don’t remember if we called my dad out on his bullshit.
 I’d like to think we did.
 Anyway, eventually my dad finally kept his fucking mouth shut.
 To my face at least.